megamcloud/flunix/README.md

 * Supports HTTP/2, with or without HTTPS (browsers may require HTTPS when using HTTP/2).
 * Also supports regular HTTP.
 * Can use Lua scripts as handlers for HTTP requests.
-* The Algernon executable is compiled to native and is reasonably fast.
+* The flunix executable is compiled to native and is reasonably fast.
 * Works on Linux, OS X and 64-bit Windows.
 * The [Lua interpreter](https://github.com/yuin/gopher-lua) is compiled into the executable.
 * Live editing/preview when using the auto-refresh feature.
 * The use of Lua allows for short development cycles, where code is interpreted when the page is refreshed (or when the Lua file is modified, if using auto-refresh).
-* Self-contained Algernon applications can be zipped into an archive (ending with `.zip` or `.alg`) and be loaded at start.
+* Self-contained flunix applications can be zipped into an archive (ending with `.zip` or `.alg`) and be loaded at start.
 * Built-in support for [Markdown](https://github.com/russross/blackfriday), [Pongo2](https://github.com/flosch/pongo2), [Amber](https://github.com/eknkc/amber), [Sass](https://github.com/wellington/sass)(SCSS), [GCSS](https://github.com/yosssi/gcss) and [JSX](https://github.com/mamaar/risotto).
 * Redis is used for the database backend, by default.
-* Algernon will fall back to the built-in Bolt database if no Redis server is available.
+* flunix will fall back to the built-in Bolt database if no Redis server is available.
 * The HTML title for a rendered Markdown page can be provided by the first line specifying the title, like this: `title: Title goes here`.
 This is a subset of MultiMarkdown.
 * No file converters needs to run in the background (like for SASS).
 Files are converted on the fly.
 * If `-autorefresh` is enabled, the browser will automatically refresh pages when the source files are changed.
 Works for Markdown, Lua error pages and Amber (including Sass, GCSS and *data.lua*).
 This only works on Linux and OS X, for now.
 If listening for changes on too many files, the OS limit for the number of open files may be reached.